-In the special session, the West Virginia Legislature approved in mid-June a \$4.2 billion general fund budget for 2017-18, up 0.9 percent from the original 2016-17 budget.
-While overall K-12 education funding rises 0.2 percent to over \$1.9 billion, the increase is due to a 1 percent rise in state aid to schools to slightly less than \$1.8 billion.
+The West Virginia Legislature, meeting in a special session to complete work on budget and revenue measures, approved in mid-June a \$4.2 billion general fund budget for 2017-18, up 0.9 percent from the original 2016-17 budget.
+While overall K-12 education funding rises 0.2 percent to over \$1.9 billion, the increase is due to a 1 percent rise in state aid to schools to a bit less than \$1.8 billion.
 K-12 funding to the state Department of Education declines 8.8 percent to \$140.4 million; much of the decline is due to the elimination of funding for Regional Education Service Agencies (\$3.5 million) and Innovation in Education grants (\$2.5 million) as well as a \$1 million reduction to 21st Century Assessment and Professional Development.
-Higher education funding is down 4.8 percent to \$378 million, including \$61.4 million for community and technical colleges (down 4.4 percent) and \$248.3 million to fouryear colleges and universities (down 6 percent).
+Higher education funding is down 4.8 percent to \$378 million, including \$61.4 million for community and technical colleges (down 4.4 percent) and \$248.3 million to the college and university system (down 6 percent).